aiueo13/tauri-plugin-android-fs/README.md

     }
     else {
         for uri in selected_files {
+            // Converts a URI into a path usable by Tauri's official FS plugin.
+            //
             // This is FilePath::Url(..)
             // Not FilePath::Path(..)
             let file_path: tauri_plugin_fs::FilePath = uri.clone().into();